dl-solarity/docs/docs/getting-started/guides/finance/staking/staking.md

 ## Implementation

-The module holds two primary contracts: the `AbstractValueDistributor` and the `AbstractStaking`.
+The module holds two primary contracts: the `AValueDistributor` and the `AStaking`.
 The first one handles the distribution calculations according to the algorithm that ensures the distribution is proportional to the shares held by each user and takes into account changes in the cumulative sum over time.
 The formula being used is:

 <img src={require("/static/img/docs/staking.png").default} alt=""/>